-Robert Moody talks about the unexpected connection between classic rock More
+Robert Moody talks about the 2012 Spring Youth Concert featuring More

 Auditions and Employment

 Primary contractor for Musicians to fill openings in the Portland Symphony Orchestra.
 Supports the administration of the PSO’s Collective Bargaining Agreement.
 Serves as a liaison between the Music Director and the Musicians, and serves as a resources and counsel for the Musicians.

-The Orchestra Personnel Manager reports to the Director of Artistic Operations and is present at all orchestra services.
-This position is considered part-time up to 30 hours per week.
+The Orchestra Personnel Manager reports to the General Manager and is present at all orchestra services.

 Preparation and Organization

 · Learns the newly installed OPAS software for orchestra personnel management